reymon359/how-to-live/advices/Do what you want/index.md

 ## Resources and credits

-- Your Erroneous Zones.
-Wayne Dyer - 1976
+Learned from experiences, although Your Erroneous Zones from Wayne Dyer discussed this topic nicely.

 ## Related advices